Unified memory changes the economics of local inference.

 Ready to get started?

-Sign up and we'll have your Mac mini provisioned and online within 24 hours.
+Sign up and your Mac mini comes online in minutes when a ready-provisioned machine is waiting, within 48 hours at most.
 No contracts, cancel anytime.

 Sign up See pricing